The Citadel, Victoria (Rabat) Introduction

 Victoria Citadel Gateway

 St Johns Bastion.
-Location of Gunpowder Magazine in the Cavaliar (Top Left) cellars
+Location of Gunpowder Magazine in the Cavalier (Top Left) cellars

 View from the road, Trig ta Wara s-Sur